RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/aqueduct.aqueduct_client.md

   >> schedule = aqueduct.hourly(minute: 0)

-  k_latest_runs:
-  Number of most-recent runs of this flow that Aqueduct should store.
-  Runs outside of this bound are deleted.
-Defaults to persisting all runs.
-  artifacts:
-  All the artifacts that you care about computing.
-These artifacts are guaranteed to be computed.
-Additional artifacts may also be included as intermediate computation steps.
-All checks are on the resulting flow are also included.
   config:
   An optional set of config fields for this flow.
   - engine: Specify where this flow should run with one of your connected integrations.
+  - k_latest_runs: Number of most-recent runs of this flow that Aqueduct should store.
+  Runs outside of this bound are deleted.
+Defaults to persisting all runs.
   We currently support Airflow.

 **Raises**:

+  InvalidUserArgumentException:
+  An invalid combination of parameters was provided.
   InvalidCronStringException:
   An error occurred because the supplied schedule is invalid.
   IncompleteFlowException: